coodyme/dot/README.md

 # dot

-This is my personal dot files.
+This is my personal dot files and settings.

-Fonts > .local/share/fonts